bgbrink/PRJEB35632/README.md

 ## Acknowledgements

-The mHiC pipeline is developed in Keles Research Group in University of Wisconsin - Madison and please contact Ye Zheng (yezheng@stat.wisc.edu) for any question and suggestion.
+The mHiC pipeline is developed in Keles Research Group in University of Wisconsin - Madison.

 Ye Zheng, Ferhat Ay, and Sunduz Keles.
 Generative modeling of multi-mapping reads with mHi-C advances analysis of Hi-C studies. eLife 2019;8:e38070.